 - Update Audio Drivers

-- Video Showing How To Fix Crackling Laptop Speakers Problem
+- Video Showing How to Fix Crackling Laptop Speakers

 Run Audio Troubleshooter